Posted on 12/16/2015 in Business and Strategy

 You benefit from a collaborative approach for both paid and organic search efforts by allowing more budget to be allocated to higher cost terms that can generate more leads that will request information from other sources over a short period of time.
 All of the effort spent in organic search is well complemented with a solid paid search campaign.

-Lead aggregators are not be ignored.
+Lead aggregators are not to be ignored.
 You pay a third party a set amount of money and they provide you with the information you need about leads who are interested in a school like yours.
 A note about lead aggregators: since they are third parties, even though you purchase their leads, you’re competing with them for the same information.
 Thus they take up space on top search results and raise the cost for paid ads.

 How Organic Search Can Lower Your Blended CPL

 Out of the 3, lead aggregators sound like the best way to go.
 You get the definite number of leads that you want, sometimes for a price cheaper than the other efforts.
 It’s ideal, right?
 Not necessarily.

 Like previously mentioned, blended CPL takes into account the conversion rate of leads as well as the cost it takes to get each of them.
 It reveals the ROI for each investment and shows which has the best return rate for you, which when leveraged correctly can be organic search.